 Research Profile

-Dr. Addou serves as a reviewer for the Royal Society of Chemistry, the American Chemical Society, the American Institute of Physics, and the Institute of Physics.
-With more than 80 publications to his name, including in prestigious journals such as Science, Nature Nanotechnology, Nano Letters, ACS Nano, and APL, as well as two book chapters, Dr. Addou is a highly accomplished researcher.
-A complete list of his publications can be found on Google Scholar.
+Dr. Addou is an active reviewer for the Royal Society of Chemistry, the American Chemical Society, the American Institute of Physics, and the Institute of Physics.
+His extensive publication record includes articles in prestigious journals such as Science, Nature Nanotechnology, Nano Letters, ACS Nano, and APL, along with two book chapters.
+He recently edited a book on defects in 2D materials.

 • December 2018 - February 2021